weberjn/openhab-tryout-guide/openhab-listenport.md

-## Change the OpenHAB Listen Ports
+## Change the openHAB Listen Ports

-If you geht the error message that the port is in use, change it for OpenHAB.
+If you geht the error message that a port is in use, change openHAB's ports:

 Edit `start.sh` and add the variables after the echo line: